504Engineering/Project_0000/README.md

     - 4/4/2022: Designed the first prototype of the base tilting mechanism.
                 Using 3 planetary gearboxes to increase torque.
                 Using a bevel gear system to translate the axis of rotation by 90 degrees.
+    - Lost track of dates.
+Git commits list should have everything.
+                Need to revisit the first prototype and made modifications to the mounting system arrangment.
+    - 4/11/2022: Worked on code development, thinking of having a three phase control system that allows control over the internet.